 Lower Bucks Code Blue

-Advocates for Homeless & Those in Need (AHTN), operated by the Lower Bucks Code Blue Shelter, is located at Calvary Baptist Church, Outpost Building (Gym), 250 Green Lane, Bristol.
+Advocates for Homeless & Those in Need (AHTN), operated by the Lower Bucks Code Blue Shelter, is located at:

-The shelter will open December 1 through March 31, when the temperature is 26 degrees or below, including wind chill, and when we can secure 18 volunteers for each night.
+The shelter will open December 1stthrough March 31, when the temperature is 26 degrees or below, including wind chill, and when we can secure 18 volunteers for each night.
 Guests need to be 18 or older as we do not take children.
-Visit our website by 10:00 am each morning to see if we are open or call (215) 550-3868 x 100.
+Visit the website by 10:00 am each morning to see if we are open or call (215) 550-3868 x 100.
 Follow AHTN on Facebook for more information.
+Doors open at 8:30PM.

 AHTN can assist with emergency shelter for individuals & couples when Code Blue is NOT open.
-For families, call Nikki Farrior at (215) 550-3868 x 101 for motel stay.
+For families, call Amanda Elliott at (215) 550-3868 x 101 for motel stay.

 Central Bucks Code Blue